-10 ^w\$ [col] [row] text and commands...
+10 ^w\$ {col} {row} text and commands...

 Specific cell contents may recalled from an active worksheet by specifying first the column then row coordinate of that cell.
 You may specify user or default headers.
-User headers must be enclosed in Ibrackets].
+User headers must be enclosed in [brackets].
 Labels are recalled as written.
 Numbers and results of formulas are recalled as formatted in the Worksheet.
+Blank cells are recalled as a null string, not 0.